SkaDS23/Google_Maps_ScraperV0.1/README.md

 Create a new directory and open terminal or CMD in that directory

-Create a fresh virtual environnement and acrivate it:
+Create a fresh virtual environnement and activate it:

 * Mac OS and Windows:
    ```bash